Year of the Goat

 The Goat tends to think about problems negatively and be sensitive to difficulties, which makes them fall into anxiety when unhappy things happen.
 It is recommended to deal with problems with a positive attitude.

-They may show a reliance on others, lacking of courage to face problems alone.
+They may show a reliance on others, a lack of courage to face problems alone.
 The first thing that occurs to them will be getting help from people instead of fixing problems by themselves.

 Indecision and hesitation make Goats tend to miss good opportunities.
-Those qualities will lead them lack of assertiveness, which brings inconvenience to work and life.
+Those qualities will lead to a lack of assertiveness, which brings inconvenience to work and life.

 Goat Man Personality

 Advantages: With nature and kids.
-They focus on family stably and responsibly.
+They focus on family stability and responsibility.
 Men born in the year of the Goat are honest, gentle, and know how to please their partner when falling in love.
 In the family, they will be considerate husbands, treating kids with consideration.

 Disadvantages: Sometimes, Goat men seem to be anxious, looking at problems without optimism.
-They are suited for jobs triggering their strong interests.
-Besides, male Goats belong to one of the most delicate men in twelve Chinese zodiac signs.
+They are suited for jobs that trigger their strong interests.
+Besides, male Goats belong to one of the most delicate men in the twelve Chinese zodiac signs.
 In daily life, they are so delicate that they may be shielded away when faced with troubles.

 Goat Woman Personality